Four years in the making, the $40 million, 8,100 square metre Bunnings on the Frankton Flats, Queenstown, finally opened earlier this year.

 Paul Smith, National Design Manager says that despite the complex planning process for the project, the build itself was relatively straight forward with a prefabricated steel structure, Kingspan panels and roofing.

-One issue however, was to provide adequate roof drainage despite the client’s brief for no visible downpipes on front face of the building.
+One issue however, was to provide adequate roof drainage despite the client’s brief for no visible downpipes on the front face of the building.
 That made Akasison the ideal solution.

 “When we do design builds, typically we find the projects have been designed with a traditional drainage system,” Smith says.